OPERATION OF THE ASTROLABE

 will differ from 12:00.

-Subtract 12:00 from this mean hour.
+Subtract algebraicly 12:00 from this mean hour.
+The difference

-clock hour by the mean Sun.
+clock hour , mean Sun.

 Find the coordinates of a target on the rete